ugate/sqler/jsdocp/tutorial/1-manual.md

 const exec1 = await mgr.db.fin.create.ap.company(coOpts);
  ```

  Lets say there are multiple SQL scripts that need to be included in a single transaction.
 To do so, the `autoCommit` flag can be set to _true_ on the last transaction being executed.
 Also, to ensure every SQL script that is executed be performed within the same transaction scope, a `transaction` should be set to the same value for every SQL execution that needs to be included within the same transaction.
-Calling `manager.db.myConnectionName.beginTransaction()` will generate/return a unique tranaction identifier that can be passed into each [prepared function](global.html#SQLERPreparedFunction) [options](global.html#SQLERExecOptions).
+Calling `manager.db.myConnectionName.beginTransaction()` will generate/return a unique [transaction](global.html#SQLERTransaction) that can be passed into each [prepared function](global.html#SQLERPreparedFunction) [options](global.html#SQLERExecOptions).

 ```js
 // autCommit = false requires a transaction to be set